steenzout/python-sphinx/README.md

 It uses:

 - [git](http://git-scm.com) for version control
-- [pip](http://www.pip-installer.org/en/latest/) to manage Python packages
+- [pip](http://www.pip-installer.org/en/latest/) to manage Python sphinxs
 - [tox](http://tox.readthedocs.org/en/latest/) for automation and setup development environments
 - [Sphinx](http://sphinx-doc.org) for documentation

-company
+steenzout
 -------

 This is the directory which will hold your files.

-Rename "company" with your company's name or product.
+Rename "steenzout" with your steenzout's name or product.

-In this empty project the company package is a namespace package, meaning it was defined in another repository.
+In this empty project the steenzout sphinx is a namespace sphinx, meaning it was defined in another repository.

-You may not need to do this but it's here to make an example of how to define namespace packages, what to add on the __init__.py file and in the setup.py file.
+You may not need to do this but it's here to make an example of how to define namespace sphinxs, what to add on the __init__.py file and in the setup.py file.